PolusAI/image-tools/clustering/k-means-clustering-plugin/README.md

 3. The 'minimumrange'value should be >1.

 ## Output:
-The output is a csv file containing the cluster data to which each instance in the data belongs to.
+The output is a tabular file containing the cluster data to which each instance in the data belongs to.

 ## Building